tustin2121/James_Somerton_Transcripts/_videos/xBDc6SedkAc.md

 <cite></cite>
 <james>

 Sex is like broccoli: to know you don't like broccoli, you first kind of have to eat broccoli.
 There's even a chemical in broccoli that you can only taste if you have a very specific active gene.
-T hose who have it find broccoli to be rancid.[^broccoli] They physiologically cannot enjoy this vegetable.
+Those who have it find broccoli to be rancid.[^broccoli] They physiologically cannot enjoy this vegetable.
 For everyone else it's great!
 It's good.
 It's fine.

 Given society's push to present sex as pleasurable, many start by trying it out and then spend... maybe even years trying to figure out why it's not working for them.
 Keep in mind that "asexual" doesn't always mean "no sex drive".
 Ace, like everything else in sexuality, is not only a spectrum but a matrix.
 This is pertinent as *Heartstopper*'s author, Alice Oseman, self-identifies as asexual themself.
 Which likely means that as per the Stan Lee rule of "write the stuff you wish you could read", they want romantic drama that *isn't* just focused around sex.
 And that should be that.
 It should be abundantly okay for this kind of media to exist, just as it should be abundantly okay for *Young Royals* and *Elite* to exist!